Gunnar Jeannette: FIA World Endurance Championship

 Jeannette made his FIA World Endurance Championship debut in the Six Hours of Spa-Francorchamps on May 5, 2012, co-driving the No. 58 Luxury Racing Ferrari F458 Italia with Frankie Montecalvo and Pierre Ehret to a fifth-place finish in the GTE-Am class.
 The trio did not finish the 2012 24 Hours of Le Mans after suffering an accident during the overnight hours.

 24H Series

-Jeannette made his 24H Series return, at the first round of 2021 in the Dubai 24 Hour at the Dubai Autodrome for Simpson Motorsport in a Audi RS3 LMS TCR.
+Jeannette made his 24H Series return, at the first round of 2021 in the Dubai 24 Hour at the Dubai Autodrome for Simpson Motorsport in an Audi RS3 LMS TCR.
 He had previously raced in 2013 in a Ferrari 458 Italia GT3 for Ram Racing.

 Personal life

 Jeannette is an avid extreme sporting enthusiast.
-Since 2004, he's racked up more than 1,500 skydives and 200 BASE jumps from all corners of the globe.
+Since 2004, he has done over 1,500 skydives and 200 BASE jumps in various locations worldwide.
 Jeannette has also participated in world record skydives and has been featured on MTV, People Magazine, USA Today and several other local and national publications.